jonbri/persona/README.md

 So, before you commit:

 ```
-whereami home
+persona home
 ```

 or if at work:

 ```
-whereami work
+persona work
 ```

 ## Installation
-This is a Perl script.
+This is a Perl script that can be placed on your `PATH`.
 Tested on 5v20.

-Put this on your `PATH` so it can be invoked in the same spirit as `whoami`.

 The checked-in version already has the executable bit set.

 ## Configuration
-Edit config file: `~/.whereami.properties`
+Edit config file: `~/.persona.properties`

 Space-delimited format:
 ```